-Withholding tax is a deduction made on certain types of payments e.g. rental, advertising, professional services, royalties, dividends and interest.
+Withholding tax is a deduction made on certain types of payments (e.g. rental, advertising, professional services, royalties, dividends and interest).
 The amount of tax withheld depends upon the category of service provided and the tax status of the recipient.
-Rates range from 1% to 10% if the PAN (Permanent Account Number) of the payee is available.
-In case the payee's PAN is not available tax may be withheld at 20%.
+Rates range from 1% to 10% if the Permanent Account Number (PAN) of the payee is available.
+In case the payee's PAN is not available, tax may be withheld at 20%.
 Tax withheld must be submitted within the 7th day of the following month and will be offset against the final corporation tax liability.
 The withholding tax returns are filed on a quarterly basis.
+Along with advance tax payments, this is the way in which income tax is collected.
+For all foreign payments, the entire tax component is withheld at source, where income is liable to tax in India.